nikita0527/techfolios.github.io/events/workshops-2016.md

 This final session is for hackers who want to customize their professional portfolio by implementing new themes, Jekyll plugins, Javascript modules, or Semantic UI widgets.

 Come with your vision of what you want to implement into your professional portfolio and we will help you get started making it happen.
 If your hack is cool, we'd love to include it in a future release of TechFolios.

+Be sure to bring your laptop to this session!
+You will spend the hour actually hacking TechFolio templates using your laptop under our supervision.

 ### Questions?